wildfly-extras/creaper/README.md

 #### WildFly

-By default, `OnlineOptions.standalone().localDefault()` configures a management client that connects to `localhost:9999`, which makes sense for JBoss AS 7.
+By default, `OnlineOptions.standalone().localDefault()` configures a management client that connects to `localhost:9999` using the `remoting` protocol, which makes sense for JBoss AS 7.

-If you want to connect to WildFly (any version), you can either specify host and port directly, or define a system property `creaper.wildfly` (its value is ignored, the system property just needs to be defined).
-This causes `OnlineOptions.standalone().localDefault()` to switch the port to `9990`.
+If you want to connect to WildFly (any version), you can use the `protocol`

-This way, you can run the same code against JBoss AS 7 and WildFly without the need to rewrite or recompile anything.
-Just define a system property, and provide a proper version of the `controller-client` library (as explained above).

-Alternatively, you can use the `serverType` method:
+method:

     ManagementClient.online(OnlineOptions
             .standalone()
             .localDefault()
-            .serverType(ServerType.WILDFLY)
+            .protocol(ManagementProtocol.HTTP_REMOTE)
             .build()
     );

+This changes the protocol to `http-remote` and also changes the default port to `9990`.
+If you define the port directly (using `hostAndPort`), you still have to define the correct protocol.

-The `serverType` method is more general, though: if you depend on the WildFly client libraries, you can use `.serverType(ServerType.AS7)` to connect to an AS7-based server.
-(It can't work the other way around, so in that case, you'll get an exception.)
+Also, you can use `.protocol(ManagementProtocol.REMOTING)` to switch the protocol back to `remoting`, which is useful when using WildFly client libraries against an AS7-based server.
+(It can't work the other way around, so if you have AS7 client libraries and specify `http-remoting`, you'll get an exception.)

+Alternatively, you can define a system property `creaper.wildfly` (its value is ignored, the system property just needs to be defined).
+This switches the default protocol to `http-remoting` and the default port to `9990`.

+This way, you can run the same code against JBoss AS 7 and WildFly without the need to rewrite or recompile anything.
+Just define a system property, and provide a proper version of client libraries (as explained above).

-It would actually be possible to implement handling of the `creaper.wildfly` system property completely outside of Creaper just in terms of the `serverType` method.
+Note that it would actually be possible to implement handling of the `creaper.wildfly` system property completely outside of Creaper just in terms of the `protocol` method.

 ### Offline